-13 June 1917 marks the centenary of the first daytime air raid on London.
+13 June 1917 saw the first daytime air raid on London.
 On this day, 20 Gotha bombers dropped more than 100 bombs on the capital, killing 162 people.
 This was the highest death toll from a single raid on the UK during the First World War.
 Notable buildings damaged during the raid include the Royal Hospital Chelsea, pictured above, and the workshops of the Royal Mint.

 In this guest blog post, Chris Kolonko from the Home Front Legacy project looks at the places attacked during the raid, and explains how you can record the stories of individuals and sites affected.